RPA VS Selenium

 To test web applications, Selenium uses DSL in order.
 This is an easy programming language to learn and includes more than 200 commands.

 Once you are done preparing the test cases, they can be executed on any operating system like Linux, Macintosh, etc.

 Selenium does support parallel test execution which ultimately minimizes the time taken in executing parallel tests.

 When compared to its competitors like UFT, and RFT, Selenium requires lesser resources.

 Click Here -> Get Selenium Interview Questions and Answers

 Similarities between Selenium and RPA

-Though the features and functions actioned by both Selenium and RPA are different they do cross path and share the job of making the management or process of a business smoothly and tackling situations like eliminating human error, repetitive and boring task being made more efficient.
-Both are production data driven and have a structured and rule based flow.
+Though the features and functions actioned by both Selenium and RPA are different they do cross paths and share the job of making the management or process of business smoothly and tackling situations like eliminating human error, repetitive and boring tasks being made more efficient.
+Both are production data-driven and have a structured and rule-based flow.

 Differences between RPA and Test automation

 A major difference is that RPA, unlike Test automation, performs in the front line of the business in the visible spectrum while the latter is more of a player behind the screen who manages the show without taking much of the visible credits.
 This sometimes creates a situation where the effort, time and skill involved in the testing area is often under-appreciated or overlooked.
 Though this does create a dig in the mind of the programmers not being credited for the efforts against the installation of RPA often over appreciated.